 Likewise, each flavour is packed with quality ingredients designed to use anywhere, including rivers and natural venues.

-Using Carp Pellets
+Best Carp Bait - Pellets

 Pellets are an incredible bait!
 Many farmed carp would have been fed purely on pellets, so they are very used to it.